Shopify/web-configs/handbook/Best practices/TypeScript/README.md

 # TypeScript

 [TypeScript](https://www.typescriptlang.org/) is a typed superset of JavaScript that we strongly advise projects to use in favour of vanilla JavaScript.
 This enables projects to leverage TypeScript's compiler to help catch a number of potential bugs and errors in projects well before it ships.
-In complement with TypeScript, the [VSCode editor](https://code.visualstudio.com/docs/languages/typescript) provides TypeScript language-specific features such as inline feedback from TypeScript typechecker.
+In complement with TypeScript, the [VSCode editor](https://code.visualstudio.com/docs/languages/typescript) provides TypeScript language-specific features such as inline feedback from TypeScript's typechecker.

 ## Table of contents